 At the same time, it’s revealed by Koby that Luffy now has a bounty on his head - and it’s the highest of any bounty in the East Blue.
 Because of this, the gang decide it’s finally time to make the journey to the Grand Line, although it doesn’t seem like the Marines are through with them yet.

-It seems that season 2 is set to introduce yet another pivotal big bad to the Netflix One Piece universe in the form of Smoker, a big, buff pirate with a love of cigars and a hatred for the Straw Hat Pirates.
-What's especially tricky about this next villain is his ability to transform himself into cigar smoke, making him quite the adversary to take on.
+It looks as though season 2 is set to introduce yet another pivotal big bad to the Netflix One Piece universe in the form of Smoker, a big, buff pirate with a love of cigars and a hatred for the Straw Hat Pirates.

-In that same video message from Eiichiro Oda, he mentioned that the scripts may take some time to get ready, but actually, the second season of One Piece is further along than you might expect.
+In that same video message from Oda, he mentioned that the scripts may take some time to get ready, but actually, the second season of One Piece is further along than you might expect.

 "Realistically, hopefully, a year away, if we move very quickly, and that is a possibility.
 Somewhere between a year and 18 months, we could be ready for air," she said.